superrmatt/BookWorm/README.md

     - Alternatively, navigate to https://bookwormlibrary.herokuapp.com/.
 3. Signup/login to access the application.
 4. A book can be added to user wishlist by the search functionality.
 Books can be marked read by user.
-5. functionality in progress: publishing one's own work.
+5. Functionality in progress: publishing one's own work.
 Upates to come as functionality appears.

 ### Problems